smorad/um_cisc_7026/lecture_6_techniques.typ

     Even if we do not agree on *why* a concept works, if we *observe* that it helps, we can still use it #pause

-    This is how medicine works (e.g., Anasthetics)!
+    This is how medicine works (e.g., Anesthetics)!

-    //In practice, these concepts usually result in more powerful networks, even if we do not agree on *why* #pause ]
+]

 #slide(title: [Agenda])[#agenda(index: 1)]